 If you’re looking for something a bit less snooty, Kolingsborg is a good bet.
 This idiosyncratic venue, within the Slussen flyover complex , is home to Paradise on Fridays and Libra on Saturdays.

 Paradise has three dance floors playing R&B/House, hits and schlager (defined here as any song associated with the Eurovision Song Contest – a favourite genre among the Stockholm boys).
-The club also hosts frequent drag shows from local pros and amateurs.
+The club also hosts frequent drag shows from locals, pros and amateurs.
 Libra is exclusively house-oriented, and attracts the well-toned shirtless crowd.

 For those Stockholmers without a job to go to, Sunday nights are party nights.
 Nowhere is this more in evidence than on Patricia, a former British lightship.
 The vessel participated in the Dunkirk evacuations and briefly served as an escort for Britain’s royal yacht, but is now a floating bar and restaurant.
 Legendary Stockholm drag queen Babsan hosts Stockholm’s longest-running gay club every Sunday.
-The music is mainly pop and schlager and the night attracts a fun, young studenty crowd.
+The music is mainly pop and schlager and the night attracts a fun, studenty crowd.

 At the other end of the spectrum is the famous fetish club Scandinavian Leather Men (SLM).
 The strictly men-only SLM is something of an acquired taste, but for those on the scene this place is legendary.
-Be warned, though, this is a serious fetish joint and is not for the easily shocked.
+Be warned, though, this is a fetish joint and is not for the easily shocked.
 It also operates a very strict dresscode, so check out the website before you go.
 SLM is members-only, but you can buy monthly membership on the door for 100 kronor.

-For up-to-date information about gay-related venues and events in Stockholm, visit gay website QX ,or pick up their monthly magazine in gay venues across the city.
+For up-to-date information about gay-related venues and events in Stockholm, visit gay website QX,or pick up their monthly magazine in gay venues across the city.

 Torget , Mälartorget 13, Stockholm. +46 8 20 55 60.
 Metro: Gamla Stan.